 Lien vers Pubmed [PMID] – 36638922

 Allogenic hematopoietic stem cell transplantation (HSCT) and gene therapy (GT) are potentially curative treatments for severe combined immunodeficiency (SCID).
-Late-onset post-treatment manifestations (such as persistent hepatitis) are not uncommon.To characterize the prevalence and pathophysiology of persistent hepatitis in transplanted SCID patients (SCIDH+) and to evaluate risk factors and treatments.We used a variety of techniques (including pathology assessments, metagenomics, single-cell transcriptomics, and cytometry by time of flight) to perform an in-depth study of different tissues from SCIDH+ patients and corresponding asymptomatic similarly transplanted SCID patients (without hepatitis, SCIDH-).Eleven patients developed persistent hepatitis (median of 6 years after HSCT or GT).
-This condition was associated with the chronic detection of enteric viruses (human Aichi virus, norovirus and sapovirus) in liver and/or stools, which were not found in stools SCIDH- (n=12).
-Multi-omics analysis identified an expansion of effector memory CD8+ T cells with a high type I and II interferon signatures.
-Hepatitis was associated with absence of myeloablation during conditioning, split chimerism and defective B cell function, representing 25% of the 44 SCID patients having these characteristics.
-Partially myeloablative re-transplantation or GT of patients with this condition (which we have named “enteric virus infection associated with hepatitis” (EVAH)) led to the reconstitution of T and B cell immunity and remission of hepatitis, concomitantly to viral clearance in 5 patients.EVAH is associated with chronic enteric viral infection and immune dysregulation and is an important risk for transplanted SCID patients with defective B cell function.
+Late-onset posttreatment manifestations (such as persistent hepatitis) are not uncommon.We sought to characterize the prevalence and pathophysiology of persistent hepatitis in transplanted SCID patients (SCIDH+) and to evaluate risk factors and treatments.We used various techniques (including pathology assessments, metagenomics, single-cell transcriptomics, and cytometry by time of flight) to perform an in-depth study of different tissues from patients in the SCIDH+ group and corresponding asymptomatic similarly transplanted SCID patients without hepatitis (SCIDH-).Eleven patients developed persistent hepatitis (median of 6 years after HSCT or GT).
+This condition was associated with the chronic detection of enteric viruses (human Aichi virus, norovirus, and sapovirus) in liver and/or stools, which were not found in stools from the SCIDH- group (n = 12).
+Multiomics analysis identified an expansion of effector memory CD8+ T cells with high type I and II interferon signatures.
+Hepatitis was associated with absence of myeloablation during conditioning, split chimerism, and defective B-cell function, representing 25% of the 44 patients with SCID having these characteristics.
+Partially myeloablative retransplantation or GT of patients with this condition (which we have named as “enteric virus infection associated with hepatitis”) led to the reconstitution of T- and B-cell immunity and remission of hepatitis in 5 patients, concomitantly with viral clearance.Enteric virus infection associated with hepatitis is related to chronic enteric viral infection and immune dysregulation and is an important risk for transplanted SCID patients with defective B-cell function.